pplonski/legal/data-processing-agreement.md

 As part of our rendering of our services for you, and in order to make our services available to you, we process the following types of data about the members of your organization:

 *	full name
+* username, if applicable in a system
 *	email address
 *	profile pictures
 *	account availability in other systems
+* service usage statistics
+* service security features utilized, such as two-factor authentication

 In this Data Processing Agreement, the data we process on your behalf is generally called “personal data” or “data”.